AbdulBsit/action-watermark/README.md

 ## Information

-- `output` is a path on your system where result will be saved to, can be either relative or absulte path.
+- `output` is a path on your system where result will be saved to, can be either relative or absoulte path.
 - `input` path of the video file you want to add video to, can be either relative or abosulte path.
 Defaults to current job output video file.
 - `watermark` is url to a watermark